 As always you can listen to or download the audio file above or scroll down and watch the video interview in full.
 To show your support you can write a review on iTunes, make a direct donation, or become a patron on Patreon.

 Ryan Janzen on the Hydraulophone

-Ryan Janzen playing the Hydraulophone and explaining its unique sound and technology.
+Ryan Janzen plays the Hydraulophone and explains its unique sound and technology.

 Steve Mann and Ryan Janzen Hydraulophone Duet